 There are precedents for such a lawsuit.
 Similar suits against big tobacco and pharmaceutical companies have been successful.
 And in a 2021 landmark case, a Dutch court ruled that Shell must reduce its greenhouse gas emissions 45% by 2030, based on 2019 levels.

-Please sign-up to learn how you can help and to let Vancouver City Council know you want their continued support for a class action municipal lawsuit against BIG OIL.
+Please sign-up to learn how you can help support a class action municipal lawsuit to SUE BIG OIL.
+By signing below your name will be shared with the Sue Big Oil campaign.